Featurizing Koopman Mode Decomposition For Robust Forecasting: Methods

-and $\textup{Re}(\Mb)$ denotes the real part of $\Mb$.
-In practice we expect good results with $R \ll N$; this leads to much more efficient linear solves and eigendecompositions.
-The features~\eqref{eq:features-RFF}-\eqref{eq:wavenumbers} essentially target the same linear system~\eqref{eq:Koopman-solve} as the kernel features, but they do it more efficiently by sampling.
-See Appendix~\ref{appendix:RFF} for details.
+We expect good results with $R \ll N$, and this leads to much faster linear algebra routines.
+The features~\eqref{eq:features-RFF}-\eqref{eq:wavenumbers} essentially target the same linear system~\eqref{eq:Koopman-solve} as the kernel features, but they do it more efficiently by sampling; proof is in Appendix~\ref{appendix:RFF}.